paritytech/research/docs/Polkadot/security/keys/1-accounts-more.md

 In principle, simple use cases can rely on standard Ed25519 "mini" secret keys, except when requiring key derivation.
 Ristretto-encoded public keys can still verify standard Ed25519 signatures with ease.
 Ideally, Ristretto should be used throughout in place of the standard Ed25519 point compression, as it eliminates cofactor-related issues and enables safer protocol design.

-It is indeed possible to import standard Ed25519 compressed points, as the [example](https://github.com/w3f/schnorr-dalek/blob/master/src/ristretto.rs#L877) shows.
+It is indeed possible to import standard Ed25519 compressed points, as this [example](https://github.com/w3f/schnorr-dalek/blob/master/src/ristretto.rs#L877) shows.
 This requires scalar exponentiation via the [`is_torsion_free` method](https://doc.dalek.rs/curve25519_dalek/edwards/struct.EdwardsPoint.html#method.is_torsion_free), which is significantly slower than standard signature verification.
 Ideally, this process should be reserved for key migration between PoCs implementations.

 Ristretto is conceptually simpler than the Ed25519 curve itself, making it easy to integrate into existing Ed25519 implementations.
 The [curve25519-dalek](https://github.com/dalek-cryptography/curve25519-dalek) crate already offers a highly optimized pure-rust implementation of both Ristretto and Curve25519 group operations.